VCCT-PROG7314-2025-G1/PROG7314.OutAbout/README.md

 ## Innovative Features

-### 1)	Progress bar, that only completes when all required needs are met and is saved.
+**1)	Progress bar, that only completes when all required needs are met and is saved**.
-•	10% → start
+-	10% → start
-•	30% → FirebaseAuth success
+-	30% → FirebaseAuth success
-•	60% → Firestore write in progress
+-	60% → Firestore write in progress
-•	100% → registration finished
+-	100% → registration finished
-•	All text fields must be filled in
+-	All text fields must be filled in
-•	All must in the correct format.
+-	All must in the correct format.

-### 2)	Upload Profile Photo
+**2)	Upload Profile Photo**
-•	The user can decide whether or not they want to upload a profile photo, it is stored in firebase firestore.
+-	The user can decide whether or not they want to upload a profile photo, it is stored in firebase firestore.

-### 3)	Dark mode
+**3)	Dark mode**
-•	As the app is already dark, when the switch is flipped the light mode is switched on.
+-	As the app is already dark, when the switch is flipped the light mode is switched on.

 ## Technical Stack